What Teachers Can Change

 Everyone needs structure–some kind of framework or pushback that offers form.
 350 separate reading comprehension apps only help if, for whatever reason, you needed 350 separate reading comprehension apps.
 Otherwise, you’re choking separating the wheat from the chaff while taking time away from the critical integration.

+Hattie continues, “…if your teaching practice is not having an effect on your students’ performance, you must change.”
+Well, yeah.
 You probably know that, which is in part why you’re here: looking for thinking, ideas, tools, and models to improve your craft.
-In pursuit of that change—through the thinking, ideas, tools and models—is less, more?

-Or do the constant moving parts in education—technology, global realities, cultural values, and on and on–demand that we stand wide-eyed and at attention in the face of all this change, each day replacing adjusting this model just so, revising this assessment just so, in hopeful pursuit that these changes might parallel those that exist in the world out there, and somehow improve the learning of a child?
+Do the constant moving parts in education—technology rituals, global realities, cultural values, and on and on–demand that we stand wide-eyed and at attention in the face of all this change, each day replacing adjusting this model just so, revising this assessment just so and integrating this literacy strategy at the right time, in hopeful pursuit that these changes might parallel those that exist in the world out there, and somehow improve the future of that child?